Marq Cerqua

-Marq Vincent Cerqua (born April 3, 1977) is an American former professional football linebacker in the National Football League for the Tampa Bay Buccaneers, Dallas Cowboys, Chicago Bears and Indianapolis Colts.
-He played college football at Carson–Newman University.
+Marq Vincent Cerqua (born April 3, 1977) is an American former professional football player who was a linebacker in the National Football League (NFL) for the Tampa Bay Buccaneers, Dallas Cowboys, Chicago Bears and Indianapolis Colts.
+He played college football for the Carson–Newman Eagles.

-Early years
+Early life

 Cerqua attended D. W. Daniel High School, where he practiced football and track.

 He accepted a football scholarship from Furman University, where he was named the starter at fullback.
 As a freshman, he registered 515 rushing yards and 6 touchdowns, although he was suspended for one game for violating team rules.
 He rushed for 120 yards and 4 touchdowns against Western Carolina University.

 As a sophomore, he started the first 6 games, collecting 242 rushing yards and 4 touchdowns, before being dismissed from the football team for violating team rules in November.

 He transferred to Carson–Newman University and sat out the 1998 season to comply with transfer rules.
 He was converted into a linebacker and was a two-year starter.